 An interest in software development grew after joining the school computer club around 1980 and getting to use their Research Machines 380Z.

-Programming the RML 380Z involved creating a series of punch cards using a keypunch.
-Once the program had been created, it was executed by running the cards through a card reader.
+Once the program had been created, it was executed by running the

 If everything worked as expected, it was possible to "capture" the program on a roll of paper tape which could be re-played at a later date.
 At that point precious tape could be stored and the sometimes bulky stack of cards could be thrown away.
 A number of students suddenly found a new use for the pencil box that they had created in woodwork classes during their first year.